Before I Go (Coldrain song)

 "Before I Go" is a song by Japanese rock band Coldrain.
 Written by frontman Masato Hayakawa and lead guitarist Ryo Yokochi, and produced by Michael Baskette, it was released as the third single from the band's seventh studio album Nonnegative, on 8 June 2022.

+On 10 May 2023, the band released an official live music video for "Before I Go" from their performance at Yokohama Arena on 16 October 2022.
+It was released as part of the promotion for their fifth live video album 15x(5+U) Live at Yokohama Arena.

 Background

 On 6 June 2022 the band first teased "Before I Go" on their social media platforms as part of Sapporo Breweries' latest product Saporro Beer Gold Star promotional campaign, of which a teaser including the song for the advert was made available on YouTube as well as Japanese television.
-The band later released the song alongside it's accompanying music video two days later on 8 June.
+The band later released the song alongside its accompanying music video two days later on 8 June.
 The band starred on the cover for Spotify's "Big in Japan" playlist which featured "Before I Go" to promote the newly released single on the platform.

 Composition and lyrics

 "Before I Go" has been described by critics as a post-hardcore, metalcore, hard rock, and an alternative rock song.
 The song runs at 170 BPM and is in the key of A major.
 It was written by frontman Masato Hayakawa and lead guitarist Ryo Yokochi and produced by Michael Baskette, and runs for four minutes and 6 seconds.
 Paul Brown of Wall of Sound noted that the song had an "uptempo drum beat that’ll have you bouncing around the room in no time", while George Knight of Thunderchord pointed out that the verses were almost "dance rock like in terms of grooviness."

 Speaking to V13.net, Hayakawa explained the meaning of "Before I Go":